yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2021/index.md

 ## Technical fixes, continued

-The [dynarmic](https://github.com/MerryMage/dynarmic) submodule has been recently [updated in this PR](https://github.com/yuzu-emu/yuzu/pull/6047), bringing the latest changes to yuzu.
+The [dynarmic](https://github.com/MerryMage/dynarmic) submodule has been recently [updated in this PR](https://github.com/yuzu-emu/yuzu/pull/6047), merging the latest changes with yuzu.
 Thanks to the efforts of [merry](https://github.com/MerryMage/) and [lioncash](https://github.com/lioncash), many `thumb32` instructions (a subset of ARM instructions) were implemented, increasing the amount of instructions supported for 32-bit games on yuzu.

 Additionally, all floating-point instructions received minor optimizations, and a couple of bugs in the implementation of [AVX-512 extensions](https://github.com/yuzu-emu/yuzu/pull/6118) were fixed too.